 What is Evergreen Content?

-Just as the trees and shrubs for which it named, evergreen content is information that can be fresh and relevant for long periods of time.
+Just as the trees and shrubs for which it is named, evergreen content is information that can be fresh and relevant for long periods of time.
 This content can be written works, as well as audio, video and works of art.

 Creating evergreen content can be a way to extend creative and writing sales opportunities into the future.
 For nonfiction, evergreen topics may benefit from improved search engine ranking (SEO) due to their continued relevance and reference value, especially if targeted keywords are included.